Matthew Concanen

-Matthew Concanen (1701 – 22 January 1749) was a writer, poet and lawyer born in Ireland.
+Matthew Concanen (1701 – 22 January 1749) was an Irish writer, poet and lawyer.

 Life

 Concanen studied law in Ireland but travelled to London as a young man, and began writing political pamphlets in support of the Whig government.
 He also wrote for newspapers including the London Journal and The Speculatist.
 He published a volume of poems, some of which were original works and some translations.
 He wrote a dramatic comedy, Wexford Wells, staged at Dublin's Smock Alley Theatre.
 A collection of his essays from The Speculatist was published in 1732.

 His skills attracted the attention of the Whig statesman Thomas Pelham-Holles, 1st Duke of Newcastle.
 In June 1732 the Duke appointed him attorney-general of Jamaica.
 He held the post for over sixteen years.
 While in Jamaica, he married the daughter of a local planter.
 After his tenure in Jamaica was completed, he sailed back to London, intending to retire to Ireland, but died of a fever in London shortly after his return.

 He criticized Alexander Pope and was rewarded with a passage in Pope's Dunciad ridiculing him as "A cold, long-winded native of the deep" (Dunciad, ii.
 299–304).
 There is also well-known letter about him written by William Warburton, who comments on how Concanen helped him.